-SME access to public contracts
+SME and third sector organisations access to public contracts

 We are working to improve access to public contracts for SMEs, the third sector and supported businesses.